FROM THE ROYAL AIR FORCE REGIMENT TO THE SPECIAL AIR SERVICE REGIMENT:

 Setting up a live fire bank of Claymores demo.
 Brunei 1990s

-The Army School of Infantry title of WO1 (SMI) Senior Military Instructor.
-2 terrific years of training lads from other nations as well as our own.
-Loved my time there, good hard grafting staff working as one great team!
-Early to mid 90s, Brunei jungle school.
+The Army School of Infantry title of WO1 (SMI) Sergeant Major Instructor.
+Just over two terrific years of training lads from other nations as well as our own.
+Loved my time there, good hard grafting staff, all working as one great team!
+Early 90s, Jungle Warfare school, Training Team Brunei (TTB).